Rick Springfield: Music

-Springfield was 13 when he learned guitar.
-He joined various bands in England, where his father was stationed from 1958 to 1963, and several more after returning to Australia.
-In 1968, he was approached by bass guitarist Pete Watson to join his group Rockhouse.
-Later that year, Watson changed the band's name to MPD Ltd and, in October when Springfield was 19 years old, they toured South Vietnam to entertain Australian troops.
-Another member of MPD Ltd was Danny Finley (drummer).
-Upon returning to Australia, they formed Wickedy Wak.
+Springfield was 13 years old when he learned to play guitar.
+He joined various bands in England, where his father was stationed from 1958 to 1963, and joined several more bands after returning to Australia.
+In 1968, Springfield was approached by bass guitarist Pete Watson to join his group Rockhouse; Watson changed the band's name to MPD Ltd later that year.
+Another member of MPD Ltd was drummer Danny Finley.

+In October 1968, when Springfield was 17, the band traveled to South Vietnam where they entertained troops for several months during the Vietnam War.
+While staying overnight with American troops at a camp near Da Nang they came under attack from a Viet Cong unit.
+Springfield was asked to drop mortar shells into a launch-tube, one of which, he learned, had killed a Viet Cong soldier.
+The knowledge that he "was responsible for the end of a life" has bothered him ever since.

+After returning to Australia, Springfield and his bandmates formed Wickedy Wak.
 They were joined by Phil Blackmore on keyboards and Dick Howard.
-Go-Set journalist Molly Meldrum produced Wickedy Wak's single, "Billie's Bikie Boys", with Beeb Birtles of pop rock group Zoot as a backing vocalist.
+Go-Set journalist Molly Meldrum produced Wickedy Wak's single, "Billie's Bikie Boys", with Beeb Birtles of the pop rock group Zoot as a backing vocalist.

 In September 1969, Springfield replaced Roger Hicks as lead guitarist and vocalist in Zoot, with Birtles on bass guitar and vocals, Darryl Cotton on lead vocals and guitar, and Rick Brewer on drums.
 Upon joining Zoot, Springfield adopted the "Think Pink – Think Zoot" theme that had the band members dressed head to toe in pink satin.
 The publicity gimmick brought attention to the group and attracted numerous teenage girl fans, but caused problems in establishing their credibility as serious rock musicians.
 Zoot's fifth single, "Hey Pinky", was written by Springfield.
 The group attempted to shake off their teeny-bopper image.
 They followed with a hard rock cover version of The Beatles' hit "Eleanor Rigby", which peaked at No. 4 on Go-Set's Top 40 in March 1971.
 Despite another hit single with "Freak" in April, which was written by Springfield, the band broke up in May.

 Springfield signed with Sparmac Records and issued his debut solo single, "Speak to the Sky", in October, which peaked at No. 5 on the Go-Set singles chart.
 Sparmac label owner, Robie Porter, was also producer and manager for Springfield.
 After recording his debut album, Beginnings, in London, Springfield moved to the United States in mid-1972.
 Springfield provided all the songwriting, lead vocals, guitar, keyboard and banjo for the album.
 In August 1972, "Speak to the Sky" was issued in the U.S. by Capitol Records and peaked at No. 14 on the Billboard Hot 100 in September.
 Beginnings was the first of seven top 40 Springfield albums on the related Billboard 200.
 However, follow-up success was hampered by rumours that Capitol Records paid people to purchase Springfield's albums, which led to some radio stations boycotting his music.